leo-bauer/personal_website/content/project/mcpdp/index.md

 Under the leadership of Dr. David Cunningham, this project aims at collecting data on mediation events for a global sample of self-determination disputes.
 While existing data projects have collected data mainly on conflict mediation during hostilities, we do so for the whole period of time during which a self-determination dispute persists.

-Ulitmately, with these data we aim to understand whether and under what conditions mediation efforts can prevent civil war occurrence.
+To collect data we comb newspaper article databases, use machine learning to improve search results and employ human coders to code events for our data set.
+Ulitmately, with these data we aim to understand whether and under what conditions mediation efforts can prevent civil wars from breaking out.